mosefatullah/Web-Development-Project-Guide/README.md

 - What’s the web development budget?
 - Which third-party integrations are required?

-Phase 2: Team Discussion
+Phase 2: Team Discussion (optional)
 - What needs to be done for the client?
 - How does the project break down into tasks?
 - Which team member will perform which task?
 - How much of the client’s budget will the web development project require?
 - Where are the dependencies in the project?

-Phase 3: Finalization
+Phase 3: Information Gathering
 - Define the Project Scope and Goals:
   - What is the purpose of your website or web application?
   - What core functionality do you need to build in order to achieve your goals?